flatironinstitute/finufft/docs/math.rst

 This can be viewed as evaluating a set of
 Fourier series coefficients due to sources with strengths $c_j$ at the arbitrary locations $\mathbf{x}_j$.
 Either sign of the imaginary unit in the exponential can be chosen in the interface.
-Note that our normalization differs from that of [DR,GL].
+Note that our normalization differs from that of references [DR,GL].

 The type-2 (U to NU, aka "forward") NUFFT evaluates